MAT06mat/Cubis/README.md

 ## Project Maintainer and Contributors
 I am the sole contributor to this project (MAT06mat).
 Your feedback and contributions are always welcome! 🤝

-Please note that emojis have been used subtly to enhance readability without overwhelming the content.
-If you have any suggestions or ideas to improve the game, don't hesitate to share them! 😊